Betterment/authorized_persona/README.md

-# Persona Centric Authorization
+# AuthorizedPersona

+AuthorizedPersona is an extremely simple, declarative Rails authorization library implementing the Persona Centric Authorization pattern that Betterment developed for their internal tooling.

-Persona Centric Authorization is an extremely simple declarative Rails authorization library animated by the following observations:
+Persona Centric Authorization is animated by the following observations:

 * Organizations are made up of folks with different skill sets and responsibilities.
 For the purposes of this library, we'll call a